-Look for emergency warning signs\ for COVID-19.
+Look for emergency warning signs for COVID-19.
 If someone is showing any of these signs, seek emergency medical care immediately

 - Trouble breathing

 - Persistent pain or pressure in the chest

 - New confusion

 - Inability to wake or stay awake

-- Bluish lips or face
+- Pale, gray, or blue-colored skin, lips, or nail beds, depending on skin tone

-\This list is not all possible symptoms.
+This list is not all possible symptoms.
 Please call your medical provider for any other symptoms that are severe or concerning to you.